root ball

 Espaliers

-... better soil may be advisable.
+... be advisable.
 When planting, dig a hole one foot (30.4 cm) wider than the root ball of the plant.
-Backfill the hole with enough soil so that the plant will sit in the ...
-Firm the soil to prevent settling.
+Backfill the hole with enough soil so that the plant will sit ... to prevent settling.
 Gently place the plant straight in the hole and fill around the ball with soil.
 Water thoroughly while planting to remove air pockets.
-Mulch around the plant with organic materials to ...
+Mulch around the plant with ...

 edis.ifas.ufl.edu